-BTO’s Sarah Feeney discuss the legal landscape surrounding parenting where the parents are female same-sex partners.
+BTO’s Lesley Gordon discusses the legal landscape surrounding parenting where the parents are female same-sex partners.

 Having a child can be one of the most exciting and momentous things any couple decides to do.
 At the same time, bringing a baby into your life can be stressful, especially in the way in which it can impact on your work and your income.
 What people often fail to consider is that the legal landscape surrounding parenting can be complicated but no more so where the parents are female same-sex partners.